-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Parallel Mothers, Alberto Iglesias

-- Dune, Hans Zimmer
+- WINNER: Dune, Hans Zimmer

 Best original song - motion picture